jubeormk1/ccchs-infrastructure/docs/blog/1-vlans.md

 Many members agree that no servers will ever connect to those switches again UNLESS the following checkboxes are ticked, for our own collective mental health and sleep quality:

-- [ ] Figure out how to connect to the aforementioned switches by reading the manuals under docs folder in this repository.
+- [x] Figure out how to connect to the aforementioned switches by reading the manuals under docs folder in this repository.
 - [ ] Define VLANs 1xx, 2xx, 3xx as discussed, each of which should be catering to regular USERS, SERVERS and [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing)).
 Subject to change, but a good start.
-- [ ] Make sure that users at the space have connectivity while performing those changes (changing plane wings while on flight).
+- [x] Make sure that users at the space have connectivity while performing those changes (changing plane wings while on flight).
 - [ ] Assign those VLANs to ProxMox [multi-homed](https://en.wikipedia.org/wiki/Multihoming) servers (ArcaneBox and EternalCurse).
 - [ ] Investigate if the switches above can handle layer 3 network constructs so that VLANs can potentially talk witch each other... otherwise add a router/firewall in the mix for that purpose.
 - [ ] Points above documented under `docs/` folder as we go and "wing it" so that members don't see those servers as... well, black boxes.

 This message will not self destruct, since there's no need :)

-## Ground rules

-1. No secrets (i.e default passwords) shall be published as part of the docs, ever.
-2. Document what you have done.
-3. Automate as much as possible.
-4. This repo must remain public, sunlight is the best disinfectant.